 Interview complete?
 Now you’re almost done!
 Don’t be surprised, say, if your financials were weak or you accepted “gift” money, (will discuss this in a later post) for the board to come back asking for you to place some money in an escrow account equivalent of up to 2-years in maintenance (common charges + taxes make up your maintenance)!

 Sooooooooo, how’s your anxiety doing after reading all of this?
 This is literally just a microcosm of the co-op buying process in NYC.
 I haven’t even touched on the financing, communication with management, attorneys, and brokers, and so forth.
 Imagine buying your first home in co-op?
 Would you be able to pass the interview?
-I go through this on a regular basis with clients and I sometimes get nervous for my clients.
+I go through this on a regular basis with clients and I sometimes get nervous for them.
 They stand on pins and needles through the judgement process and for those first timers, they’re dealing with knowing they are now responsible adults that will have a mortgage to pay for the first time in their lives!

 … I need a drink.
 Cheers!